data-preservation-programs/slingshot/participants/filflix.md

 ## (3) What does your application/UI do?

-Users can watch videos on the Filflix free or by paying the amount of Fil.
+Users can upload videos, and watch videos on the Filflix free or by paying an amount of Fil.

 ## (4) If your project is using a curated dataset, which one are you using?